kyma-project/test-infra/cmd/cloud-run/gardener-sa-rotate/README.md

 4. Create the push `rotate-gardener-secrets-service-account` Pub/Sub subscription on `secret-manager-notifications` topic pointing to the Cloud Run application URL.

-## Cloud Run usage
+## Cloud Run Usage

-To setup an automatic rotation for a Secret Manager secret, follow these steps:
+To set up an automatic rotation for a Secret Manager secret, follow these steps:
 1. Create a new secret in Secret Manager with the existing service account data.
 2. Add the `type: gardener-service-account` label to the secret.
 3. Add the `kubeconfig-secret` label with the name of the secret containing the Gardener cluster kubeconfig to the secret.